-Having access to clear, concise information is key to helping students explore their business ideas, according to Marek Tokarski, Entrepreneurial Development Officer at Newcastle University.
+Having access to clear, concise information is key to helping students explore their business ideas, according to Claire Adamson, Enterprise Manager at Newcastle University.

-“We typically use COBRA for people who want to start up in business,” says Marek.
-“The way the factsheets are set out, they’re very clear, brief and to the point.
-But they also have links so, if you do need to find out more information, it gives you a steer about where it is you need to go.”
+“We typically use COBRA with those students who want to start up in business,” says Claire.
+“The way the factsheets are set out, they’re very clear and concise.
+They also have links, so if you do need to find out more, they signpost you to other sources of information.”

-Following an initial drop-in session, students who are serious about their business idea can book further one-hour coaching sessions with an entrepreneurial development officer.
-Marek finds COBRA, with its sharp focus on a single business idea, ideal for working with clients at this stage.
+Following an initial drop-in session, students who are serious about their business idea can book further one-hour coaching sessions with a start-up adviser.
+Claire finds COBRA ideal for working with clients at this stage.

 “Early on, we would be looking at using some of the market research data that is on COBRA.
-The BOPs (Business Opportunity Profiles) we find really useful because it doesn’t overload them with information… I really like them as a jumping off point to start looking at their idea and what it is that they need to consider – particularly if the student comes in and they haven’t thought about it enough to grasp what it’s really going to entail.”
+The business opportunity profiles we find really useful because it doesn’t overload them with information… I really like them as a jumping-off point to start looking at their idea and what it is that they need to consider.”

-Once a student has researched their idea and has a viable business model, they are referred to a Rise Up business adviser who will work with them on the practicalities of starting their business.
-At this stage, COBRA’s factsheets (practical ‘how-to’ and compliance guides) prove invaluable.
+Once a student has researched their idea and has a viable business model, they are referred to a business adviser who will work with them on the practicalities of starting their business.
+At this stage, COBRA’s business information factsheets (practical ‘how-to’ and compliance guides) prove invaluable.

-This saving is significant, as Rise Up’s business advisers are external providers and it’s important for the team to maximise efficient use of their time.
-Students can access COBRA from anywhere on campus.
-The Rise Up team can also e-mail COBRA factsheets, which adds flexibility, especially when working with alumni.
+Students can access COBRA from anywhere on and off campus.
+The START UP team can also e-mail COBRA factsheets, which adds flexibility, especially when working with alumni.

-Both COBRA’s online interface and factsheets are custom-branded under the Rise Up banner, making the resource an integral part of Rise Up’s online information provision.
-“It really helps us offer a bit more of a seamless service,” says Marek.
+Both COBRA’s online interface and factsheets are custom-branded under the START UP banner, making the resource an integral part of START UP’s online information provision.